The History of the Bel Air July 4 Celebration

 - Dave Cohen (Owner, Hirsch's Men's Store)

 We are living these days amidst some of the greatest challenges to our way of life that we have ever faced.
-Our July 4th celebration includes representatives of our local heroes, those healthcare workers who dedicated their very lives to the safet of their fellow citizens; also our local law enforcement and our emergency services personnel.
-As we go about our daily lives, we owe our safety, our independence, and our continued freedom from fear, to brave men and women like them.
+Our July 4th celebration includes representatives of our local heroes, including our educators, who stood at the front lines during the months of the pandemic; also including our healthcare workers who dedicated their very lives to the safety of their fellow citizens; also our local law enforcement and our emergency services personnel.
+As we go about our daily lives, we owe our community cohesion, our safety, our independence, and our continued freedom from fear, to brave men and women like them.

 Over the years since 1963, the event has grown, added features, changed its venues, and of course its volunteer management and staff, but it has remained consistently faithful to its mission: to help the citizens of greater Bel Air celebrate the anniversary of the birth of our nation.